AmarHadzic/WordleGameClone/README.md

 # WordleGameClone
-This was one of my first projects using HTML, CSS, and JavaScript.
+This was built using HTML, CSS, and JavaScript.
 It is based on the popular game Wordle.
 The point of the game is to try and guess the 5-letter secret word within 6 guesses.